frikknj/CANet-with-SHAP/README.md

 ## Generate SHAP image plots

-In the gradient_explainer.py and partition_explainer.py files see comment of how to run.
+In the gradient_explainer.py and partition_explainer.py files see comments on how to run.